Rutts07/AAD-Project-2020114008/README.md

 - [x] Phase 3 - (Completed : Nov 1st)
   - Design the menu-driven to make the website interactive

-  - Issues :
-    - [x] Make a decorative navbar
-    - [x] Link the webpages of the algorithm paradigms

 - [x] Phase 4 - (Completed : Nov 25th)
   - Write programs to automatically execute the stepwise tasks of the chosen examples